-Mr. Orlando Alison Robertson was born in Prosperity, Pennsylvania on August 18, 1858.
-Having lost his mother when only a small child, he was raised by an aunt on a farm near the place of his birth.
+Mr. Orlando Alison Robertson was born in Prosperity, Pennsylvania, on August 18, 1858.
+Having lost his mother when he was only a small child, he was raised by an aunt on a farm near the place of his birth.
 By thrift and hard work, he managed to secure an education, finally graduating from the California Normal School at California, Pennsylvania.

 Robertson’s ambitious plans were soon carried out.
-Surveys were completed and maps were made.
-Streets in the town site and about 300 miles of country roads were opened.
-This included the 12 mile palm tree lined Robertson Boulevard.
+Surveys were completed, and maps were made.
+Streets in the townsite and about 300 miles of country roads were opened.
+This included the 12-mile palm tree-lined Robertson Boulevard.
 A large hotel and office buildings were erected.
-Soon, a town water system was put into operation and streetlights were put up.
-Later, some 12 miles of railroad (now abandoned) was laid in connection with the Southern Pacific Line.
+Soon, a town water system was put into operation, and streetlights were put up.
+Later, some 12 miles of railroad (now abandoned) were laid in connection with the Southern Pacific Line.
 The purpose of the railroad was to aid settlers and expedite the new colonizing efforts.

-October 15, 1912 was the date set for the grand opening of the colonization project.
-An extensive advertising program had been conducted and on that date some 4,000 people responded to the invitation to look over the new land, see the rodeo and partake of the free barbecue lunch at noon.
-The day was hot and dry, and according to those present, the beans were salty, causing many to drift to Tom’s Saloon at Minturn (six miles north) to slack their thirst.
-October 15, 1912 is still remembered as the day Minturn went dry.
+October 15, 1912, was the date set for the grand opening of the colonization project.
+An extensive advertising program had been conducted, and on that date, some 4,000 people responded to the invitation to look over the new land, see the rodeo and partake of the free barbecue lunch at noon.
+The day was hot and dry, and according to those present, the beans were salty, causing many to drift to Tom’s Saloon at Minturn (six miles north) to slake their thirst.
+October 15, 1912, is still remembered as the day Minturn went dry.

-In 1917, Louis Swift, a Chicago packer, and Robertson purchased the Western Meat Ranch which was roughly 40,000 acres of adjoining property.
-It has since then been operated as a cattle and farming operation under different managements.
+In 1917, Louis Swift, a Chicago packer, and Robertson purchased the Western Meat Ranch, which was roughly 40,000 acres of adjoining property.
+It has since then been operated as a cattle and farming operation under different management.
 Then in 1919, Robertson purchased 26,000 acres of the Old Bliss Ranch.
 The land was again subdivided and sold in small tracts.

-Robertson had much of his money tied up in extensive land speculation ventures, and when the country began to experience the recession and subsequent Great Depression of the late 20’s and early 30’s, he became more and more pressed for funds.
+Robertson had much of his money tied up in extensive land speculation ventures.
+When the country began to experience the recession and subsequent Great Depression of the late ’20s and early ’30s, he became more and more pressed for funds.
 When Robertson passed away on May 23, 1933, he had lost his vast fortune and died practically penniless.